lzhzzzzwill/MOFh6/README.md

 - The core meta data of MOFh6, click on [📁 datareading](https://github.com/lzhzzzzwill/MOFh6/tree/main/datareading) to learn more.

 ### extrfinetune
-- The core LLM agent in MOFh6 is responsible for extracting synthesis information of specified MOFs from full-length scientific literature, click on [📁 extrfinetune](https://github.com/lzhzzzzwill/MOFh6/tree/main/extrfinetune) to learn more.
+- CTO – Comprising MOFh6’s core LLM agent, is responsible for extracting the synthesis information of specified MOFs from full-length scientific literature, click on [📁 extrfinetune](https://github.com/lzhzzzzwill/MOFh6/tree/main/extrfinetune) to learn more.

 ### refer